MicrosoftDocs/architecture-center/docs/cloud-adoption/infrastructure/software-defined-networks/paas-only.md

 **PaaS Only Assumptions:** Deploying a PaaS Only network assumes the following:

-- The application being deployed is a stand alone application OR is dependent only on other PaaS solutions
+- The application being deployed is a standalone application OR is dependent only on other PaaS solutions
 - The application being deployed does not have any dependencies on existing on-prem or IaaS resources
-- The operations team supporting the application once it goes to production has implemented tooling or processes required to support a stand alone PaaS application
+- The operations team supporting the application once it goes to production has implemented tooling or processes required to support a standalone PaaS application
 - This PaaS application is not part of a broader cloud adoption initiative

 > [!TIP]